dankamongmen/notcurses/USAGE.md

 ## Direct mode

 "Direct mode" makes a limited subset of notcurses is available for manipulating typical scrolling or file-backed output.
-These functions output directly and immediately to the provided `FILE*`, and `notcurses_render()` is neither supported nor necessary for such an instance.
+Its functions are exported via `<notcurses/direct.h>`, and output directly and immediately to the provided `FILE*`. `notcurses_render()` is neither supported nor necessary for such an instance.
 Use `ncdirect_init()` to create a direct mode context:

 ```c
 struct ncdirect; // minimal state for a terminal